silburt/DeepMoon/README.md

-For the ground truth longitude / latitude locations and sizes of craters, we combine the [LROC Craters 5 to 20 km diameter][lroc cat] dataset with the [Head et al. 2010 >= 20 km diameter][head cat] one.
+For the ground truth longitude / latitude locations and sizes of craters, we combine the [LROC Craters 5 to 20 km diameter][lroc cat] dataset with the [Head et al. 2010 >= 20 km diameter][head cat] one ([alternate download link][head cat2]).
 The LROC dataset was converted from ESRI shapefile to .csv.
 They can be found under the `catalogues` folder of the repo, and have had their formatting slightly modified to be read into *pandas*.

 During initial testing, we also used the [Salamunićcar LU78287GT catalogue][sala cat].